brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-08.md

 In his arms, Harry's limp body suddenly started to convulse.

-*Ductimio* is a spell that removes water from the body.
+[^147-1]: *Ductimio* is a spell that removes water from the body.
 Depending on how powerfully it is cast, it can cause anything from mild dehydration to complete desiccation resulting in death.

-*Volomilleacus*pretty much comes out to mean 'a thousand flying needles'.
+[^147-2]: *Volomilleacus* pretty much comes out to mean 'a thousand flying needles'.
 You can probably figure out what it does just from the translation.

-*Flagellicitio* is a flogging spell.
+[^147-3]: *Flagellicitio* is a flogging spell.
 At this point in the fight, Amsel and Harry aren't actually trying to kill each other yet, but trying to make the other bleed.

-The disinfecting spell that Voldemort used on the arena is one of many spells commonly used in wizarding hospitals.
+[^147-4]: The disinfecting spell that Voldemort used on the arena is one of many spells commonly used in wizarding hospitals.
 It's designed to banish bodily fluids once they've left the body, with the exception of tears.
 No blood, no diseases or blood-born curses.